Meltcus/CIFAR-10_Image_Classification/README.md

   -  Discuss how layer size (for MLP) and kernel size (for CNN) variations affected the model’s recognition abilities.
   -  Summarized the primary findings: which model performed best and why?

-3) 472_Project.ipynb
+3) CIFA10_Classification.ipynb
   -  Encompasses scripts for data visualization and dataset processing.
-  -  PyTorch code for the four models, including the variants, code for evaluation as well as saving, loading, and testing the models.
+  -  PyTorch code for the four models, including the variants, code for evaluation, saving, loading, and testing the models.
   -  bp stands for bullet point in regards to the format of the project guidelines